lande

 Term Course Number Section Title Type

-Kevin Lande is an Assistant Professor in the Department of Philosophy at York University, where he is also a member of the Centre for Vision Research and a Core Member of the Vision: Science to Applications (VISTA) program.
+Kevin Lande is an Assistant Professor at York Research Chair in the Philosophy of Representation at York University, where he is also a member of the Centre for Vision Research, the Vision: Science to Applications (VISTA) program, Connected Minds, and the Centre for Integrative and Applied Neuroscience (CIAN).
 His research is in philosophy of mind and cognitive science, with a special focus on perception, mental representation, and intentionality.

 I work in philosophy of mind and cognitive science, with connections to epistemology and philosophy of language.
 My research brings together two types of approaches.
 First, as a philosopher of science, I identify core concepts and commitments that make a productive science of the mind possible.
 I am often interested in seeing how concepts from one field of cognitive science, such as linguistics (especially syntax and semantics) apply to other fields such as vision science.
 Second, as a naturalistic philosopher of mind, I use scientific findings and models as a guide in addressing basic philosophical questions about the nature of the mind and knowledge.